garciart/network-automation/exercises/README.md

  password cisaux
 ```

 The passwords are in plain text!
-The good news is that Cisco has a built-in password encryption service that uses a reversible Vigenère cipher, which generates a 14-character alphanumeric string.
+The good news is that, for the console and auxiliary passwords, Cisco has a built-in password encryption service that uses a reversible Vigenère cipher, which generates a 14-character alphanumeric string.
 While this is not as secure as using a one-way hashing algorithm, it will protect the passwords from prying eyes.

 Encrypt the passwords by enabling the password encryption service: